-3.10.
 The headteacher has a duty to:

-- Ensure that the policies and procedures adopted by the local advisory board, particularly concerning referrals of cases of suspected abuse, neglect and exploitation, are followed by staff. - Provide staff with the appropriate policies and information upon induction. - Ensure all volunteers and visitors are aware of who the DSL is and the procedures to follow via signage in staffroom on the safeguarding board, posters around school displaying DSL's and information around DSL's.
+- Ensure that the policies and procedures adopted by the local advisory board, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff. - Provide staff with the appropriate policies and information upon induction. - Ensure all volunteers and visitors are aware of who the DSL is and the procedures to follow via signage in staffroom on the safeguarding board, posters around school displaying DSL's and information around DSL's.
 Ensure this safeguarding information is on the school website which is easily accessible to parent/carers.

-3.11.
 The DSL has a duty to: